raymondkeogh/doggystyle/README.md

  4. As an external user, I want to check the prices for the grooming services.
  5. As an external user, I want to see what services are offered.
- 6. As an external user, I want to see where the dog groomers is located.
+ 6. As an external user, I want to see where the dog groomers are located.
  7. As an external user, I want to be able to view the site on my mobile phone or tablet.